jankaszel/hyperwell-thesis/chapters/implementation.md

 ![Calculating differences between sets by hashing their values.
 In a simple and commonly shorter representation as hash value, complex objects such as JSON dictionaries can be compared to each other more efficiently.](figures/notebook-diffing.pdf){#fig:notebook-diffing short-caption="Calculating differences between sets by hashing their values"}

-Providing real-time updates on changed Hypermerge documents proved itself complicated.
-By its design, the Hypermerge API allows to listen for updates on a particular document via the `RepoFrontend.watch()` method.
+The distribution of real-time updates on changes of Hypermerge documents became a non-trivial challenge: By design, the Hypermerge API allows to listen for updates on a document via the `RepoFrontend.watch(callback)` method.
 However, this event handler will receive the entire state of the changed document rather than just the changes[^hypermerge-watch].
-In the context of subscriptions on real-time changes in notebooks of Hyperwell, this means sending each subscriber the complete, updated notebook instead of a list of changes—i.e., additions, edits, and deletions.
-This practice would put an immense strain on the network bandwidth that quickly scales with the amount of subscriber, the notebook size, and the frequency of changes.
-Eventually, each subscriber had to calculate the differences by itself.
-By calculating the changeset between two states on the gateway instead, a drastically smaller amount of data will be published during each change.
-Illustrated in @fig:notebook-diffing, this changeset can be calculated quickly by mapping the value of each item of a notebook (i.e., a Web Annotation JSON object) to a data type that can be compared quickly, such as a hashed sequence of bytes.
+In the context of subscriptions on real-time changes in notebooks of Hyperwell, this entails sending each subscriber the entire updated notebook instead of a changeset—i.e., additions, edits, and deletions.
+This practice would put an immense strain on the network bandwidth that quickly scales with the amount of subscribers, the notebook size, and the frequency of changes.
+Eventually, each subscriber would be required to calculate the differences by itself.
+By calculating the changeset between two states on the gateway instead, a significantly smaller amount of data will be transmitted on each change.
+Illustrated in @fig:notebook-diffing, this changeset can be calculated by mapping the value of each item of a notebook---i.e., a Web Annotation JSON object---to a data type that can be compared more easily, such as a hashed sequence of bytes.
 Two lists of hashes can then be compared with each other, which will result in a changeset of added, changed, and deleted items.
-For this cause, the implementation currently uses the SHA-256 hashing algorithm, which generates digests of 256 bit size.
+For hashing, the gateway implementation currently uses the SHA-256 hashing algorithm, which generates digests of 256 bit size.

-When considering data ownership and power structures in the Hyperwell architecture, it is important to note that notebooks should not be tied to a particular gateway.
+When considering data ownership and power structures in the Hyperwell architecture, it is important to note that notebooks should not depend on a particular gateway node.
 When creating an annotation by using the gateway’s REST API, it will issue a Universally Unique Identifier (UUID[^uuid]) for the previously undefined ID of this annotation.
-This ensures that each annotation is uniquely identifiable within a notebook, if not globally.
-However, the Web Annotation data model specifies that annotations are identified by their IRI and incorporating the parent notebook’s Hypermerge-issued URL into the annotation’s IRI will result in incompatibilities, as browsers are commonly not able to resolve Hyperwell-issued URLs.
-Hence, gateways translate between both: _TODO :)_.
+This ensures that each annotation is uniquely identifiable within a notebook.
+However, the Web Annotation data model specifies that annotations are identified by their host-dependent IRIs.
+Incorporating the parent notebook’s Hypermerge-issued URL into the annotation’s IRI will result in incompatibilities, as browsers are commonly not able to resolve Hyperwell-issued URLs.
+Hence, gateways translate between both schemes: Hyperwell internally identifies notebooks by their Hypermerge document URLs---e.g., `hypermerge:/abc123`---and gateways then translate these into IRIs by adding their hostname and the annotation ID to the encoded document URL---e.g., `https://gateway.example.com/annotations/def456/11-22-33`.

 Some features such as archiving rely on an identity system.
 While the Hypercore append-only log uses public key encryption for identity and security, Hypermerge currently does not expose such functionality out-of-the-box.
 With a focus on Linked Data and web technology, I will discuss this matter—among other shortcomings—in @sec:discussion.

 [^hapi]: Hapi is a production-ready web framework: <https://hapi.dev/>.
 Hapi is written in JavaScript and runs in the Node.js runtime.
 With a variety of plugins, its functionality can be extended, for example by adding support for the WebSocket protocol.
 [^ldp-containers]: With Linked Data, resources can be grouped into containers: <https://www.w3.org/TR/ldp/#ldpc>.
-These containers can assort entities semantically: “Each resource created in the application or site is created within an instance of one of these container-like entities, and users can list the existing artifacts within one.”
+These containers can assort entities semantically: “Each resource created in the application or site is created within an instance of one of these container-like entities, and users can list the existing artifacts within one”.

 [^websocket-subprotocols]: The WebSocket protocol supports the use of specific subprotocols [@fette2011, p.
 12].
 Frameworks and services can leverage these subprotocols for imposing their own structured communication paradigms.
 Yet, for the sake of simplicity and compatibility, the gateway subscription endpoint purely relies on the WebSocket protocol as a stream for pushing data to clients in real-time.
 [^hypermerge-watch]: Automerge, the underlying CRDT of Hypermerge, provides a more low-level API that poses little assumption on how exactly changes are transmitted.
 With the `Automerge.getChanges()` method, changeset between two states can be propagated explicitly.
-[^uuid]: UUIDs have been specified on RFC 4122: <https://www.ietf.org/rfc/rfc4122.txt>
+[^uuid]: UUIDs have been specified on RFC 4122: <https://www.ietf.org/rfc/rfc4122.txt>.

 ### Support in Annotation Environments {#sec:hyperwell:support}